gambitproject/gambit/doc/algorithms.rst

 simpdiv
 --------

-Reads a game on standard input and computes approximations to Nash equilibria using a simplicial subdivision approach.
+Computes approximations to Nash equilibria using a simplicial subdivision approach.

 This program implements the algorithm of van der Laan, Talman, and van